 - Whole Grains

 If you need more senior nutrition information, you might consider talking to your loved one's doctor.
 Along with this, the caregiver that comes with our at home senior care program has a wealth of knowledge on the subject of nutrition for seniors.

 When walking down the aisles in the grocery store be sure you take the time to read the nutrition facts label as not all foods are as healthy as they claim to be.

 Typical nutrition facts label:

 Image provided by the National Council On Aging

 Can Your Loved One Still Have Their Favorite Foods?

 It might seem that by insisting your loved one eats a healthy, well-balanced diet that they can no longer enjoy their favorite foods.
 This is not necessarily true; all you have to do is learn to make them in a healthier way.
 This means using fewer fats, sugar, and salt, which if you are careful your loved one won't even notice.

-To learn more about our in home senior care, our caregivers, and senior nutrition contact Comfort Keepers of Madison, CT at (203) 493-7564 and schedule your free care consultation with an experienced senior care advisor today!
+To learn more about our at home senior care, our caregivers, and senior nutrition contact Comfort Keepers of Madison, CT at (203) 493-7564 and schedule your free care consultation with an experienced senior advisor today!